Cirufrank/importTemplateScriptV4/README.md

 ## Optimizations
 <ul>
   <li>De-duplicated code and made the checks more user-friendly by storing the potential titles of columns that need to be checked within an array, and having their check methods iterate through the potential titles within the array so that if multiple columns that need the same check are present, they are not missed, and this lets user not have to worry about varied columns titles.
 Additionally, through implementing this, I was able to remove multiple methods that performed checks based on a specific column title, and apply one method to all columns that contain certain header titles. </li>
-  <li>After originally writing custom methods to perform the duplicate email check, and white-space removal check, I re-wrote the methods to utilze Google Sheet's COUNTIF and trim functions.
+  <li>After originally writing custom methods to perform the duplicate email check and white-space removal check, I re-wrote the methods to utilze Google Sheet's COUNTIF and trim functions.
 This improved the speed of the script and lowered the memory needed to run the script.</li>
 </ul>